TongLiu024/PersonalWebsite/README.md

 #Personal portolio website

-Hello, This is Tong Liu, A former material scientist and chemist, who are currently on the journey to become a software developer.
+Hello, This is Jonathon, A former material scientist and chemist.
+I am on a journey to become a software developer

 This personal website will guide you through my professional profile and tech portfolio.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.